Last Updated on February 1, 2023 by Jella Erhard

 Let’s find out!

-You can easily manage a day on $50 or little less even in Tokyo including all (accommodation, food, travels, and tickets).
+You can easily manage a day for $50 or a little less even in Tokyo including all (accommodation, food, travels, and tickets).

 We must talk about food.
 Japanese food is one of the favorites and admired world wide.
 It’s healthy and tasty.